About the Sustainable Forestry & African American Land Retention Network

 In the early 2000s, African American land ownership is estimated to have dropped from 15-19 million acres in the 1920s to about 2.5 million acres.

-African American landowners have lost land at three times the rate of comparable white landowners.
+African American landowners have lost land at three times the rate of comparable landowners.

 Complications with land ownership related to heirs’ property issues disproportionately affect African American families in the U.S. South as heirs’ property accounts for approximately 33% of land owned by African Americans.

-To address this land loss and to strengthen African American land stewardship, the Sustainable Forestry and African American Land Retention (SFLR) Network was launched in 2012, creating a way for landowners to maintain their heritage and build family wealth through sustainable forestry.
+To address this land loss and to strengthen African American land stewardship, the USDA launched the Sustainable Forestry and African American Land Retention (SFLR) Network in 2012, creating a way for landowners to maintain their heritage and build family wealth through forestry.

 The USDA U.S. Forest Service (Forest Service) Regional Forester’s (Region 8) Honor Award for Delivering State and Private Forestry Programs in 2019.